glFusion/lglib/README.md

 This plugin provides some javascript and css files that are used by other
 plugins:

-- a popup calendar
+- a popup calendar (see http://www.leegarner.com/jscalendar-1.0)
-- a slimbox implementation that allows paging between images without a slideshow
-- image resizing and url creation
+- image resizing and url creation for static image URLs
-- an updated database backup
 - PDF libraries
   * FPDF, by Olivier PLATHEY
   * HTML2PDF, by Laurent MINGUET